AmusingThrone/ICE/README.md

  - [CP Remastered](https://cpremastered.com)

 ## Donation
 If you use this theme on your project, or find it useful, feel free to donate down below.
-Donations motivate me to continue to do more open-source projects.
+Donations motivate me to continue to do more open-source projects and are highly appreciated.

 [![paypal](https://www.paypalobjects.com/en\_US/i/btn/btn\_donateCC\_LG.gif)](https://paypal.me/AmusingThrone)